noccoa/flask_livelog/README.md

 Display a logfile and mark the lines which contain `ERROR`, `WARINING`, `INFO`.

 ### Renderer `Ansi2Html`
-Takes a ansi file as input (`pytest --color=yes`).
+Take an ansi file as input (`pytest --color=yes`).

 ### Renderer `LIVELOG_MOCK`
 For testing: Slowly sends line by line to demonstrate updating and scrolling.

 ### Generator `generator_file`

 This generator redirects a file.
-It detects when a file appears and dissapears.
+It detects when a file appears and disapears.

 ### Generator `generator_pipe`